 Reflect: Have you ever been a member of a church that has tried to silence reports of abuse?
 How did it play out?
 Did the leaders act differently to church members?
 How did you react at the time?

 An obvious point, to help understand systems abuse, is that people most loyal to an organisation are likely to be promoted into positions of authority and then have the greatest investment in its success.
-Therefore leadership may be the most resistant to change.
+Therefore leadership is often the most resistant to change.

 Dimensions of systems abuse